bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - The title page of the main proposal document does not have any pagination.
 For the main proposal document, the pagination counter starts from the abstract page with Roman numeral ii.
 For main text in the proposal document, the pagination resets in Arabic starting from 1.
 For the response document, the pagination is always is in Arabic from the beginning.

-- Necessary variables to manage the formatting of the document has been declared in the beginning of the document.
-If you prefer cutosmizing the format, you will likely to find the variable in the beginning of the `.tex` files.
+- Most of the necessary variables to manage the formatting of the document has been declared in the beginning of the `.tex` files.
+If you prefer cutosmizing the format, you will likely to find the necessary variable there.
+But you are welcome to add more variables and settings in the document to your preference or need.

 - Add your bibliographic file to the main directory and make sure to change the name of your bibliographic file or the variable related to it.
 Make sure your bibliography file is in biblatex format; use Zotero or some other citation manage to generate the biblatex file.